franciscoengenheiro/concurrent-problem-sets/README.md

 while keeping a local reference to it.
 This in turn will enable the synchronizer to resume its functions without waiting for the requests to be completed.

+The mentioned **local reference** is what enables the thread to not lose track of the synchronizer state that it was waiting upon.
+Whereas, in the monitor-style synchronization, such state could be potentially lost since the thread, when awakened, has to recheck the state of the synchronizer which could have changed in the meantime.

 For general purpose, the kernel-style is the preferred one, since it is more flexible and easier to implement.
 However, the choice will always depend on the context of the synchronization problem.